AirshipWeb/airship-website/src/pages/blog/airship-update-november-2020.md

 ## **OPEN INFRASTRUCTURE SUMMIT OCTOBER 2020**

-Last month there were a number of great presentations related to Airship at the Open Infrastructure Summit.
+Last month there were several excellent presentations related to Airship at the Open Infrastructure Summit.
 You can find each of these below:

 * [Airship 101](https://www.youtube.com/watch?v=Fh-YJDpQ5xE) (Andrew Karandjeff, Drew Walters)